aryaniyaps/flask-graphql-boilerplate/{{cookiecutter.project_slug}}/README.md

 ## Running tests

-to run the test suite for the project, run the following command.
+to run the test suite for the project, use the following command.

 ```cmd
 flask test